Concentrations

 THE GENERAL CONCENTRATION

 Some Communication majors may wish to focus their coursework on a particular area in the communication discipline.
-The five concentrations explained below provide a range of choices.
+The four concentrations explained below provide a range of choices.
 However, it is important to note that It is entirely acceptable for communication majors to opt instead to pursue a general concentration.
 In this approach, students can sample widely and follow their own interests in selecting from departmental offerings while fulfilling the requirements of the major.
 Whether one selects a general concentration or one of the focal areas defined below, communication courses present a strong foundation for a Wake Forest liberal arts education.

 HEALTH, ENVIRONMENTAL, AND RISK COMMUNICATION CONCENTRATION